Advantages & Disadvantages of MS Access

 1. Triggers and Advanced functions

-MS Access does not have triggers and advanced functions for scheduled jobs like backups; You can implement them but you need to do complex coding and opt for external programs/libraries.
+MS Access does not have triggers and advanced functions for scheduled jobs like backups.
+You can implement them but you need to do complex coding and opt for external programs/libraries.

 2. Finite Database System

-4. Data Stored in Single File
+4. Data Stored in a Single File

 Version incompatibility challenges are encountered when migrating the current data to updated software.
+This is the biggest drawback of using MS Access.

 7. Fee-based and only available for Windows